NISYSLAB/Emory-BMI-GSoC/README.md

 **[12] Develop a drag-and-drop GUI for deep learning experimentation**

-**Mentors:** Özgür Kara (ozgurrkara99 -at- gmail.com) and Babak Mahmoudi (b.mahmoudi -at- emory.edu)
+**Mentors:** Özgür Kara (ozgurrkara99 -at- gmail.com), Shu-Ting Wang (shw328 -at- eng.ucsd.edu), and Babak Mahmoudi (b.mahmoudi -at- emory.edu)

 **Overview:** The aim is to develop a desktop application (GUI) that allows users to run their Deep Learning experiments that is integrated with PyTorch library via drag&drop environment.
 The users should be able to construct a pipeline visually, without dealing with the code, and apply the selected/designed deep learning models to the data easily.

 **Current Status:** New Project

 **Expected Outcomes:** The key components the GUI should include are the followings:

-Predefined network architectures should be embedded as blocks
+* Predefined network architectures should be embedded as blocks

-Users should be able to run supervised and unsupervised deep learning experiments within the GUI
+* Users should be able to run supervised and unsupervised deep learning experiments within the GUI

-Multiple experiments with multiple architectures should be run in a parallel manner simultaneously
+* Multiple experiments with multiple architectures should be run in a parallel manner simultaneously

-The flow can be designed in a drag & drop manner, there are namely ‘data’, ‘network’, ‘functions’ and some other blocks that can be selected to design a deep learning training pipeline.
+* The flow can be designed in a drag & drop manner, there are namely ‘data’, ‘network’, ‘functions’ and some other blocks that can be selected to design a deep learning training pipeline.

-A documentation should be provided explaining how users can add their own models/data to the GUI.
+* A documentation should be provided explaining how users can add their own models/data to the GUI.

+* The framework should integrate with our [Neurowaiver](https://github.com/NISYSLAB/VisualRLComposer/tree/neuroweaver) [research framework](https://www.brainstimjrnl.com/article/S1935-861X(21)00478-2/fulltext) and provide studies and programs for the [CONTROL-CORE](https://github.com/ControlCore-Project/) project, thus fitting into our larger research ecosystem.

 **Required Skills:** Python, PyQt5, Deep Learning, Pytorch